Members of the International Monetary Fund Administrative TribunalLast Updated: September 16, 2014

 Jan Paulsson, a national of France and Sweden, has served as a Judge of the International Monetary Fund Administrative Tribunal since August 2011.
 He is President of the Administrative Tribunal of the European Bank for Reconstruction and Development and was a member of the World Bank Administrative Tribunal from 1999 to 2013, serving as its President (2006-2010) and Vice-President (2004-2006).
 Judge Paulsson holds the Michael Klein Distinguished Scholar Chair at the University of Miami School Of Law where he is also the Faculty Chair of the Specialization in International Arbitration.
 He has participated as counsel or arbitrator in over 500 arbitrations in Europe, Asia, the United States and Africa.
 He is also the President of the International Council for Commercial Arbitration, a Vice-President of the International Court of Arbitration of the International Chamber of Commerce, a member of the Permanent Court of Arbitration in The Hague, and a board member of the American Arbitration Association.

 Edith Brown Weiss, a national of the United States, has served as a Judge of the International Monetary Fund Administrative Tribunal since 2012.
 She was Chairperson of the World Bank Inspection Panel, at the level of World Bank Vice President, 2003-2007, and a member 2002-2007.
+In 2014, she was appointed a Judge on the Administrative Tribunal of the Inter-American Development Bank.
 She is the Francis Cabell Brown Professor of International Law at Georgetown University Law Center and serves on UNEP’s International Advisory Council for the Advancement of Justice, Governance and Law.
 She has been President of the American Society of International Law (ASIL) 1994-1996, special legal adviser to the North American Commission on Environmental Cooperation, 1996 - 2002, and director, trustee, or adviser for international institutions, including the Japanese Institute for Global Environmental Strategies and the United Nations University.
 Her numerous publications address compliance and dispute settlement.
 She serves on many international editorial boards, including the American Journal of International Law, Asian Journal of International Law, Journal of International Economic Law, and Max Planck Encyclopedia of Public International Law.
 The Hague Academy of International Law has invited her to deliver the General Course on Public International Law.
 She has received many international awards for her work, including the ASIL Manley O. Hudson Medal and a doctorate honoris causa from University of Heidelberg, Germany.

 Francisco Orrego Vicuña, a national of Chile, has served as a Judge of the International Monetary Fund Administrative Tribunal since 2012.
 He is Professor of Law at the Heidelberg University Center for Latin America in Santiago and recipient of the Medal of Merit of the University of Heidelberg.
 Judge Orrego Vicuña obtained his Ph.D. at the London School of Economics and Political Science of the University of London and has been awarded the National Award for Social Sciences and the Humanities in Chile.
 He currently serves as a judge ad-hoc at the International Court of Justice and presides over or participates as arbitrator in several international arbitration tribunals under ICSID, the Permanent Court of Arbitration, the International Chamber of Commerce and UNCITRAL rules.
 He is a former judge (for seventeen years) and former President of the World Bank Administrative Tribunal.
 He also actively participates in the work of major international arbitration institutions and is an arbitrator member of 20 Essex Street Chambers in London and Singapore.
 He is also a member of the Institut de Droit International since 1991 and was its President for the period 2005-2007.
 Professor Orrego Vicuña is the author of major works on international law, most of which have been published by Cambridge University Press.
 He has served as the Chilean Ambassador to the Court of St. James.